JohanPlAr/chatPost/README.md

 **Sign-up and Login options**

 - Add sign-up and login with Facebook, Google, and other social media platforms.
-- Add e-mail confirmation and reset password options to improve security.
+- Add e-mail confirmation and reset and change password options to improve security.
-- Also, I would like to add an option to use a phone number instead of an email and send a verification code to the user's phone.
+- Also, I would like to add an option to use a phone number instead of an email and send a verification code to the user's phone and to offer two-factor authentification.

 **Chat-functionality**